Skip to Content

 Be sure to store your fruitcake in the refrigerator.

-I mean, refrigerate the fruitcake if there is any left!
+I mean, refrigerate the fruitcake if you have any leftovers!

 It’s so good and not what people expect when they think of a typical fruitcake.